RebeccaFolarin/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(1) create a script that switches the current user to betty (2) write a script that prints the effective username of the current user
+(1) create a script that switches the current user to betty (2) write a script that prints the effective username of the current user (3) write a script that prints all the groups the current user is part of